 .NET Foundation Campaign: Mitchel Sellers

-As part of leading the DNN Platform project, I have been caught in the middle of some areas needing improvement in communication/support between the projects & .NET Foundation.
-Efficient communication and knowledge of what/how the .NET Foundation can support a project is one of the key areas that I still believe needs a lot of assistance.
-A few examples of this surround access to tools and asset control elements, such as domain registrations & hosting.
+The .NET Foundation is a huge asset for members, but I don't believe it is easy for projects to understand everything that the foundation can do for them.
+A few examples of this include access to tools and asset control elements, such as domain registrations & hosting.
 The current processes are unclear at best and result in long timelines, which often will push a project to "do something on their own," this mixes the ownership of elements and can create more problems down the road.
 By improving the resources, communication, and documentation of what the .NET Foundation can do for an organization, we place not only the .NET Foundation in a better place to support the projects but also the projects will benefit from more clear benefits, processes, and procedures.
 Thus, achieving the common goal of having great projects and providing them the needed support for longevity.

 In addition to the project-specific initiatives as an avid public speaker on all things .NET, I believe that my experience can improve the .NET Foundations support of teaching, events, etc.